FedMLLM: Federated Fine-tuning MLLM on Multimodal Heterogeneity Data: FedMLLM Framework

 \subsection{Modality-agnostic Strategies}

 \textbf{Prompt Strategy.} In decentralized multimodal data scenarios, different modality conditions among clients further complicate the data heterogeneity problem.
 Lacking modalities may introduce additional modality bias into the model's learning process, affecting the convergence of the global model.
 A common solution is to address this issue at the data source by using a large-scale pre-trained model to supplement the modality~\cite{che2024leveraging}.
 Nevertheless, it often incurs additional costs.
 To avoid these costs, we aim to mitigate the impact of modality changes on task outcomes by explicitly prompting model training.
-Inspired by this, we augment the original prompt by introducing a modality-agnostic prompt strategy to enhance the model's robustness and generalization ability, as shown in~\cref{fig:org-aug}.
+Inspired by this, we augment the original prompt (\textit{Original prompt: }Is the content hateful based on the text and image?) by introducing a modality-agnostic prompt (\textit{Improved prompt: }Is the content hateful, without considering the modality?) strategy to enhance the model's robustness and generalization ability.
+More detailed prompt templates can be found in Suppl.

 \textbf{Regularization Strategy.} The regularization term originally introduced by FedProx~\cite{li2020federated} constrains the direction of local updates toward the global model, serving as a general method for mitigating heterogeneity.
-However, the average aggregation strategies used in FedProx and FedAvg~\cite{mcmahan2017communication} can exacerbate instability during federated fine-tuning of MLLM, leading to a gradual increase in loss and its variance (see in Supplementary Material).
+However, the average aggregation strategies used in FedProx and FedAvg~\cite{mcmahan2017communication} can exacerbate instability during federated fine-tuning of MLLM, leading to a gradual increase in loss and its variance (see in Suppl.).
 In contrast, FedAvgM employs server momentum~\cite{hsu2019measuring}, while FedAdam, FedYogi, and FedAdagrad use adaptive optimizers~\cite{reddiadaptive}, allowing them to handle instability more effectively.

 To reduce the negative effect of modal heterogeneity, a straightforward approach is to integrate the FedProx regularization term into the stable FL baselines.
 This traditional regularization strategy with a fixed coefficient is not suitable for various non-aligned modal scenarios.
 Specifically, as the issue of missing modalities becomes more severe in such scenarios, it is more reasonable to strengthen the regularization to further prevent overfitting to a particular modality.
 At the same time, to preserve both the low-level modality-specific and high-level task-specific information, we only regularize the intermediate modality-agnostic layers.
 Therefore, an adaptive regularization strategy is presented, as follows,